jax.numpy.clip#

 Parameters:

-• a (array_like) – Array containing elements to clip.
+• x (array_like) – Array containing elements to clip.

-• a_min (array_like or None) – Minimum and maximum value.
+• min (array_like, optional) – Minimum value.
 If None, clipping is not performed on the corresponding edge.
-Only one of a_min and a_max may be None.
-Both are broadcast against a.
+The value of min is broadcast against x.

-• a_max (array_like or None) – Minimum and maximum value.
+• max (array_like, optional) – Maximum value.
 If None, clipping is not performed on the corresponding edge.
-Only one of a_min and a_max may be None.
-Both are broadcast against a.
+The value of max is broadcast against x.

 Returns: